Skip to content

 clip0126

-Click on the Record button to display the Select an Application to Record dialog:
+Click the Record button to display the Select an Application to Record dialog:

 sar_dialog_swt

-Choose the Test Java SWT Application from the list of running applications, change the library selection from Auto to UI Automation and SWT and click Select.
+Choose the Test Java SWT Application from the list of running applications, change the library selection from Auto to UI Automation and SWT, and then click Select.

-Now in the sample application click on some of the SWT controls.
+Now, in the sample application, click some of the SWT controls.
 Rapise will record the actions:

 rad_swt

-When you click Finish, Rapise will prompt you to confirm where you want the recorded test steps to be placed:
+When you click Finish, Rapise will prompt you to confirm where to place the recorded test steps:

 clip0134